Snownee/Lychee/docs/docs/recipe.md

 	}
 	```

+!!! note

+	If the block is a fluid block, the block id is not always the same as the fluid id.
+To see the block id, you should use Jade mod and enable the "Registry Name" option in the plugin settings.

 ### Anvil Crafting

 It is not recommended to add contextual conditions or actions to the recipe, because JEI/REI does not support drawing extra things on an anvil recipe.